Wire frame 3D view

 |FreeCad||An open source 3D modelling package which can import a number of formats including Autodesk formats (".dwg", ".dxf" and ".fbx"), IGES files (".iges", ".igs"), STEP files (".step", ".stp") and ".stl".
 FreeCAD can export to ".obj" format.

 Support for Wavefront OBJ file format

 The Wavefront “.obj” file format and the associated material file (“.mtl”) is a commonly used interchange format for 3D meshes and their properties.
 A description of the file specifications are here: OBJ specification and here: MTL specification.
-OrcaFlex supports a subset of these specifications that is sufficient for the requirements of rendering a 3D model in the shaded graphics view.
+OrcaFlex supports a subset of these specifications that is sufficient for the requirements of rendering a 3D model in the shaded graphics view, details of the supported statements are described in the Importing 3D models help file topic.
 The “.mtl” file is optional, if no material file is used the object will be drawn in the pen colour defined in the Drawing tab for that object’s data in OrcaFlex.